Weird Science

 Halos are among my favorite atmospheric phenomena.
 I must admit that the sight of a large, luminous ring with the Sun positioned at its center never fails to leave a lasting impression.

-This optical phenomenon occurs when sunlight is refracted by hexagonal columnar ice crystals suspended in the air.
-When light passes through two side faces of a crystal set at a 60° angle to each other, the minimum angle of deviation is approximately 22°.
-Due to slight variations in the refractive index across different wavelengths of light, halos can sometimes appear faintly colored.
-Most of the light refracts at angles slightly greater than the minimum, which is why the halo is brightest near its inner edge and gradually fades outward.
-Interestingly, light cannot refract at angles smaller than 22°, making the sky inside the halo appear darker than the area outside.
-This effect is similar to the dark band of sky visible between the primary and secondary rainbows, known as Alexander’s band.
+This optical phenomenon occurs when sunlight is refracted by hexagonal columnar ice crystals suspended in the atmosphere.
+When light passes through two side faces of a crystal that meet at a 60° angle, the minimum deviation angle is approximately 22°.
+Because the refractive index varies slightly across different wavelengths of light, halos can sometimes appear faintly colored.
+Most of the light is refracted at angles slightly greater than the minimum, which is why the halo appears brightest along its inner edge and gradually fades outward.
+Interestingly, light cannot refract at angles smaller than 22°, causing the sky inside the halo to appear darker than the area outside.
+This effect resembles the dark band of sky visible between the primary and secondary rainbows, known as Alexander’s band.

-A halo forms when specific types of clouds—such as cirrus clouds composed of ice crystals—are roughly aligned along the observer-Sun line.
-This phenomenon can also be accompanied by other stunning and fascinating optical effects, including parhelia (also known as sundogs or mock suns).
+A halo forms when specific types of clouds, such as cirrus clouds composed of ice crystals, are roughly aligned along the observer–Sun line.
+This phenomenon can also be accompanied by other remarkable optical effects, including parhelia, also known as sundogs or mock suns.

 Observations